 But predicting lost income is not easy.
-It is sometimes very hard to make predictions about the future that are not just raw speculation.
+It is sometimes very hard to make predictions about the future that is not just raw speculation.
 As a result, there is often a lot of real estate between the best and worst case scenarios.
 Where a settlement or verdict falls into between those extremes is often a matter of the best lawyering.Can I Make a Lost Wage Claim to Care for My Injured Child in a Tort Claim?

 Maryland law allows parents to compensation for the value of care rendered to an injured child.
 So parents forced to care for their children injured by someone's negligence can recover the reasonable value of the care provided to the child that go beyond the things that a parent would ordinarily be required to do for the child.
 Can you get more than the value of the care if your salary is higher than that of the caregiver your child would need?
 Maryland law is unclear at this point.Can I Get Lost Wages for Time Missed from Doctor's Appointments?

 Yes and no. Maryland law seems clear that these are lost wages that are compensable in a personal injury claim.
-Over 40 years ago, the court found that a spouse's costs in providing transportation to the victim were recoverable because it is a foreseeable consequence of the defendant's negligence.
+Over 40 years ago, the court found that a spouse's costs of providing transportation to the victim were recoverable because it is a foreseeable consequence of the defendant's negligence.

 This is a winning argument at trial.
 For settlement purposes, most of the insurance companies with a big market share in Maryland are not going to provide fair compensation for this portion of your claim.What Is the Collateral Source Rule and Why Is It So Important?